Skip to content

 Expert Tips

-• Connect your bank immediately—automatic import saves hours monthly
+• Connect your bank on day one — automatic transaction import saves 5-10 hours per month vs manual entry

 The Bottom Line

-QuickBooks Online is the safe choice for most US small businesses—it's what accountants expect and has the broadest feature set.
-Xero is increasingly competitive with better design and unlimited users.
-FreshBooks is ideal for freelancers and service businesses.
-Wave is genuinely good and free for very small operations.
-Consult your accountant before deciding.
+QuickBooks Online Simple Start ($30/mo) is the safe choice for most US small businesses — accountant compatibility and the broadest integration ecosystem.
+Xero Standard ($42/mo) offers better design and unlimited users at a comparable price.
+FreshBooks ($19-60/mo) is ideal for freelancers and service businesses who prioritize invoicing.
+Wave (free) is genuinely excellent for micro-businesses with simple needs.
+Always consult your accountant before deciding.

 Frequently Asked Questions